 Development and Distribution

 Unix systems are divided into various other flavors, mostly developed by AT&T as well as various commercial vendors and non-profit organizations.

 Linux is developed by Open Source development i.e. through sharing and collaboration of code and features through forums etc and it is distributed by various vendors.

-Unix operating systems were developed mainly for mainframes, servers and workstations except OSX, Which is designed for everyone.
+Unix operating systems were developed mainly for mainframes, servers, and workstations except for OSX, which is designed for everyone.
 The Unix environment and the client-server program model were essential elements in the development of the Internet

 The UNIX operating system is used in internet servers, workstations & PCs.
-Backbone of the majority of finance infrastructure and many 24×365 high availability solutions.
+The backbone of the majority of financial infrastructure and many 24×365 high availability solutions.